-Then you need to lift up the chin of the kid and look for signs of breathing.
-You can place you ear close to the child’s mouth and nose.
+Then you need to lift the chin of the kid and look for signs of breathing.
+You can place your ear close to the child’s mouth and nose.
 Simultaneously look towards the chest for any movement in the chest.

 CPR training before giving birth to a child or even after your kid has arrived is important for mothers.
 Even if you have had training in the past few years you need to get a refresher course for yourself.